soxueren/atsd/api/sql/README.md

   GROUP BY entity, PERIOD(5 minute)
 ```

-Columns specified in `GROUP BY` clause should also be included in `SELECT` columns.
+Columns referenced in the `SELECT` statement must be included in the `GROUP BY` clause.

 ### Versioning Columns